clementinesnightmare/clementines-mint/README.md

 - Update `public/config/config.json` with the correct smart contract details.
 - Copy the contract ABI from remix and paste it in `public/config/abi.json`.
-- Lastly, update the `public/manifest.json` with the correct name and short_name.

 ## Development Server